CorySimon/pyIAST/docs/index.rst

 Use
 ===

-Start up Python 2.6 or 2.7.
+Start up a Python 2.6 or 2.7 shell.
 I strongly recommend using `IPython Notebook <http://ipython.org/notebook.html>`_.
-As an example for use, see the `/XeKrtest` directory.
-We test the IAST code with a binary mixture of Xe and Kr in IRMOF-1.
+For this tutorial on pyIAST, enter the `/XeKrtest` directory.
+We test pyIAST code with a binary mixture of Xe and Kr in IRMOF-1.

-Simulated pure-component adsorption isotherms at 298 K (from single componenent grand-canonical Monte Carlo) are present in:
+Simulated pure-component adsorption isotherms at 298 K (from single componenent grand-canonical Monte Carlo) are present in the files:

 - `IRMOF-1_clean_Xe_isotherm_298K.csv`
 - `IRMOF-1_clean_Kr_isotherm_298K.csv`

 We simulated binary mixture isotherms of Xe/Kr in IRMOF-1 at 1 bar total pressure and 298 K at different mixture conditions using dual-component grand-canonical Monte Carlo.
 This data is present in `mixture_Xe_Kr_IRMOF-1_clean_298K.csv`.
-We use IAST to reproduce this result.
+In this tutorial, we use pyIAST to reproduce this result.

 First, import the `IAST` package: